Acekorneya/Ark-Survival-Ascended-Server/README.md

 ./POK-manager.sh -rollback -all
 ```

-POK first downloads the selected Windows depot with anonymous SteamCMD and validates its executable-specific AsaApi cache while the existing servers remain online.
+Historical ASA depot manifests require a Steam account that owns ARK: Survival Ascended.
+POK reuses `STEAM_USERNAME` and `STEAM_PASSWORD` from the selected instance's Compose file, prompts securely and saves them when missing, and offers a one-run Steam Guard code prompt that is never persisted.
+It then downloads and validates the selected Windows depot and its executable-specific AsaApi cache while the existing servers remain online.
 Only after that preflight succeeds does it run the normal two-stage verified save barrier across every running instance that shares `ServerFiles/arkserver`, activate the shared files once, and restart exactly those instances.
-A named-instance rollback prompts before affecting the shared installation; non-interactive jobs must use `-all`. `--force` only overrides failed save verification and never bypasses file or cache validation.
+A named-instance rollback prompts before affecting the shared installation; non-interactive jobs must use `-all`, have credentials configured already, and can supply a current one-run code as `STEAM_GUARD_CODE=<code> ./POK-manager.sh -rollback -all`. `--force` only overrides failed save verification and never bypasses file or cache validation.

 The first rollback uses depot `2430931` manifest `681058914540629286`.
 Afterward, POK records up to five deployments that reached fresh game startup, `API was successfully loaded`, and `Loaded all plugins`, and prefers the newest distinct verified deployment.
 Rollback state prevents the normal updater from immediately reinstalling the known-bad build.
 A retry is allowed only after Steam publishes another build or the failed AsaApi cache timestamp changes, and that candidate is again cache-validated before it replaces live files.
 Proton, saves, plugins, and instance configuration are not downgraded.